wangerekaharun/CustomComposeReactions/README.md

 ![message custom reactions](images/message_with_custom_reaction.png "Message with Custom Reactions.")

-In addition to using the `reactionIconFactory` in `ChatTheme` you can also provide your custom reactions using the `SelectedReactionsMenu` or  `SelectedMessageMenu`.
+In addition to using the `reactionIconFactory` in `ChatTheme` you can also provide your custom reactions using the `SelectedReactionsMenu` or  `SelectedMessageMenu` components.
 You'll be looking at that in the next section.

 ### Adding Custom Reactions to SelectedReactionsMenu and SelectedMessageMenu